 6. The Channel Islands

-These tiny British administered islands are known for their beaches, hiking trails, picturesque port towns, wonderful dairy, and unique culture.
-You won’t find much city buildup here and even the islands’ capital cities have a fishing village feel.
+The islands are known for their beaches, hiking trails, picturesque port towns, wonderful dairy, and unique culture.
+You won’t find much city buildup here, and even the islands’ capital cities have a fishing village feel.
 Aside from the stunning natural attractions, the islands are a haven for history buffs.

 The weather is also quite nice in The Channel Islands, being warm enough that you’ll actually find palm trees in some places!